Daily Events - 1960

 August 27

-The Dick Clark Show feature Fabian along with Lloyd Price, Jamie Horton and the Ventures.
+The Dick Clark Show features Fabian along with Lloyd Price, Jamie Horton and the Ventures.

 September 1